castorini/pyserini/docs/experiments-tct_colbert.md

-# Pyserini: Replicating TCT-ColBERT Results
+# Pyserini: Reproducing TCT-ColBERT Results

-This guide provides replication instructions for the TCT-ColBERT dense retrieval model described in the following paper:
+This guide provides instructions reproducing the TCT-ColBERT dense retrieval model described in the following paper:

 > Sheng-Chieh Lin, Jheng-Hong Yang, and Jimmy Lin.
 [Distilling Dense Representations for Ranking using Tightly-Coupled Teachers.](https://arxiv.org/abs/2010.11386) arXiv:2010.11386, October 2020.

 You'll need a Pyserini [development installation](https://github.com/castorini/pyserini#development-installation) to get started.
-These experiments were performed on a Linux machine running Ubuntu 18.04 with `faiss-cpu==1.6.5`, `transformers==4.0.0`, `torch==1.7.1`, and `tensorflow==2.4.0`; results have also been replicated on macOS 10.14.6 with the same Python dependency versions.
+These experiments were performed on a Linux machine running Ubuntu 18.04 with `faiss-cpu==1.6.5`, `transformers==4.0.0`, `torch==1.7.1`, and `tensorflow==2.4.0`; results have also been reproduced on macOS 10.14.6 with the same Python dependency versions.

 ## MS MARCO Passage Ranking